zhuyuezx/neural-dream/README.md

 ## Usage

-**To make things light-weighted, you can refer to this [ipython notebook](https://colab.research.google.com/drive/1cGsbUHWECPCAjSV7_mKuS3t7IWC7kHSf?usp=sharing) to run code on Google Colab without the need of installing any dependencies.
+**To make things light-weighted, you can refer to  [google_colab_demo.ipynb](https://colab.research.google.com/drive/1cGsbUHWECPCAjSV7_mKuS3t7IWC7kHSf?usp=sharing) to run code on Google Colab without the need of installing any dependencies.
 Feel free to add your own code snippets and play with the parameters!**

 And here is the a basic example of the python command, and according to the parameter defaults, it will generate a full-length video with 960x540 resolution using `videos/balcony_view.mp4` as input, and save the output video to `videos_out/balcony_view_out.mp4`:
 ```